-Blood Bank in 1947.
-He sold it in 1972 to the West TN Regional Blood Center, but he remained on the Executive Committee until 1986.
-Jack also brought the Miss TN Pageant to Jackson in 1953 and served on its board for 38 years.
-He was the first Civil Defense Director in 1957 and brought Babe Ruth baseball to Jackson.
+I must mention his son, Jack Smythe, who followed in his father's footsteps by being in the health field.
+Jack was a pioneer in the blood bank business by founding the Jackson Blood Bank in 1947.
+He sold it in 1972 to the West Tennessee Regional Blood Center, but he remained on the Executive Committee until 1986.
+Jack also brought the Miss Tennessee Pageant to Jackson in 1953 and served on its board for 38 years.
+He was the first Civil Defense Director in 1957, and he brought Babe Ruth baseball to Jackson.
 Jack passed away May 26, 2003.
 Dr. Smythe was very proud of Jack and rightly so.
 Both were very community minded.
 West Tennessee was blessed to have Dr. Smythe and his son Jack.